This Day in History: The hunt for John Wilkes Booth

 On this day in 1865, John Wilkes Booth is shot and killed on a farm in Virginia.
 Did you ever wonder what happened to him in the days after he’d assassinated Abraham Lincoln?

 Booth’s infamous attack on Lincoln occurred as the President watched a comedy at Ford’s Theatre on Good Friday.
 Partway through the show, Booth burst into the box and shot Lincoln in the back of the head.
 He soon leapt out of the box toward the stage, yelling “Sic semper Tyrannis!
 The South is avenged!”
 Booth reportedly broke his leg, but still managed to flee the scene.
 He’d arranged for a getaway horse, and he used it to flee the city.
-(See earlier post.)
+(See April 14 post.)

 The assassin left behind a theater full of stunned eyewitnesses—and a mortally wounded President.

 Interestingly, as Booth fled the city, he basically told a sentry who he was and where he was going.
 The sentry was guarding a bridge, unaware that the President had been shot.
 He let Booth pass.
 Not too long afterwards, he let Booth’s accomplice pass, too.
 At least that accomplice, David Herold, had the good sense not to use his real name at the checkpoint?

 Herold and Booth met up and headed to Surratt Tavern, about a dozen miles from Ford’s Theatre.
 They needed a place to regroup.
 How much did Mary Surratt know?
 She would later claim her innocence, but that didn’t stop her from being convicted as an accomplice.
 She was hanged in July 1865—the first woman ever executed by the federal government.